panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 `useRef<HTMLDivElement>(null)` creates a ref holding a div element because `HTMLDivElement` is used as a type argument.

 The ref is initialized with `null` &mdash; this is important to do.
-Otherwise TypeScript [throws a type error](https://stackoverflow.com/a/69143200/1894471) when assigning the ref to the child component: `<HelloWorld ref={elementRef} />`.
+Otherwise, TypeScript [throws a type error](https://stackoverflow.com/a/69143200/1894471) when assigning the ref to the child component: `<HelloWorld ref={elementRef} />`.

 Finally, when wrapping the child component `forwardRef<HTMLDivElement>(...)` indicate `HTMLDivElement` as the type argument: which indicates what ref value is forwarded.